depp/syncfiles/gen/README.md

-# Character Conversion Tables
+# Character Conversion Data Generator

 Used by SyncFiles.

-This program generates the tables necessary to convert from UTF-8 to Mac OS Roman.
+This program generates the tables necessary to convert between UTF-8 and various historical Mac OS character sets.
+Not all character sets are currently supported.

-The conversion process is entirely table-driven.
-The table maps a (state, input) pair to a (state, output) pair.
-The initial state is 0.
-A transition to state 0 is considered invalid.

-A transition may have _both_ a state and output.
-This means that the input may be translated in different ways depending on the bytes that follow.
-The translation code prefers the longest path through the state table that results in an output.

-The table is compressed with PackBits to reduce its size by a factor of 22x.
+Right now, the table format is not quite finalized, so the output is not checked in to version control.
+This means that you have to run this program in order to generate the data and compile SyncFiles.
+It is planned to check the data files in, making this step unnecessary.